Johann Henrich Buecher

 22. Newspaper: Pottstown Ledger: Electric lights installed, 7 Oct 1885, Pottstown, Montgomery, PA.
 The electric lights will be shedding their effulgent rays on High street tomorrow evening.
 The number thereof will be six -- one in the center between the Shuler house and Hartman's restaurant; one in Ahenfelter and Shuler's drug store; one at Hanover street; two in the Beecher dry goods house, and one at Penn street.
 If the business people like these lights they may remain and be introduced generally throughout the place.

-23. Newspaper: Pottstown Mercury: TRAVELERS — Daniel H. Beecher, Mr. and Mrs. Lyman Beecher and their daughter, Miss Lizzie Beecher, left Pottstown this morning for Jacksonville, Fla., where they will remain for two weeks., 8 Feb 1888, Pottstown, Montgomery, PA.
+23. Newspaper: Pottstown Mercury: TRAVELERS — Daniel H. Beecher, Mr. And Mrs. Lyman Beecher and their daughter, Miss Lizzie Beecher, left Pottstown this morning for Jacksonville, Fla., where they will remain for two weeks., 8 Feb 1888, Pottstown, Montgomery, PA.
 29 .

 24. Newspaper: Pottstown Mercury: "Elected: D. H. Beecher was re-elected president of the Pottstown Mutual Fire Insurance company last night.", 8 Jan 1890, Pottstown, Montgomery, PA.
 30